Caleb & Brown

 Factors That Influence Crypto Liquidity

 Multiple factors contribute to the overall liquidity of a given cryptocurrency.
-These factors include:
+We’ve outlined some of these factors below.

 Popularity

-Popular cryptocurrencies are generally highly liquid because of the vast volume that is traded every day.
+Popular cryptocurrencies are generally highly liquid due to the vast volume traded every day.
 They are also in high demand and supply by both small and large investors, further contributing to their high levels of liquidity.

 Number of Exchange Listings